Derek Aucoin: New York Mets

 In his final season, 1998, Aucoin split the season between the Gulf Coast League Mets, the Advanced-A St. Lucie Mets, the Double-A Binghamton Mets and the Triple-A Norfolk Tides.
 He went a combined 1–0 with a 6.21 ERA in 28 games.

-Personal life
+Personal life and death

 In April 2011, Derek married Isabelle Rochefort.
 They had a son, Dawson Paul Aucoin, named after Hall of Fame player Andre Dawson.

+He died from brain cancer on 26 December 2020 at the age of 50.